synnaxlabs/synnax/client/ts/api/client.api.md

     type: string;
 }

+// Warning: (ae-missing-release-tag) "Schema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Schema = z.infer<typeof schemaZ>;

+// Warning: (ae-missing-release-tag) "SchemaField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type SchemaField = z.infer<typeof schemaFieldZ>;

+// Warning: (ae-missing-release-tag) "schemaFieldZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const schemaFieldZ: z.ZodObject<{
     type: z.ZodNumber;